AlexKman/FenderLanding/README.md

 The hosted version of this repository can be found here - **https://hungry-mahavira-3d00f2.netlify.app/**

-The available url's are / /guitars and /contact
+The available url's are

+/

+/guitars

+/contact